Jufrench/stopwatch/README.md

 # stopwatch
-JavaScript stopwatch app for studying state &amp; behavior
+JavaScript stopwatch app for studying state &amp; behavior<br>
+To use the app, click https://edx-stopwatch.glitch.me/

 * Users can click the buttons to operate the stopwatch
 * Users can press the following keys to operate the stopwatch:<br>